Eau Claire (WQOW) - The City of Eau Claire wants to preserve a part of its history by finding a new home for an historic house.

-The Eau Claire Landmarks Commission met Monday afternoon to discuss the fate of an historic home located on Menomonie Street.
+The Eau Claire Landmarks Commission met Monday, Aug.
+7, 2017 in the afternoon to discuss the fate of an historic home located on Menomonie Street.
 Developer John Mogenson, who owns the property, wants it removed to create a new development.
 The Eau Claire Historic Preservation Foundation expressed interested in the property on Monday, as did Anton Smets, who has owned a number of historic homes.

-“We want to support the city in it's new developments, but also in the preservation of what made this town great, " Anton Smets told News 18.
+“We want to support the city in it's new developments, but also in the preservation of what made this town great," Smets told News 18.

 Eau Claire (WQOW) - John Mogensen owns several properties on the 500 block of Menomonie Street.
 In a letter to Eau Claire's Landmarks Committee, Mogensen said his plan is to remove all of the existing buildings and build new ones.